 - Hilton, Harold

-This sacred golf course architecture first edition text can still be found relatively inexpensively (1st Edition).
-However, the USGA did republish the book in 1987 (9780941774079).
-Perhaps overlooked because John Low is not as well known as he should be, this little book packs a punch well above its perceived weight.
+Concerning Golf is a sacred golf course architecture text which can be found relatively inexpensively (1st Edition).
+However, the USGA did re-publish the book in 1987 (9780941774079).
+Perhaps overlooked because John Low is not as well known as he should be, Concerning Golf packs a punch well above its perceived weight.

 Read if . . .